A video in which IEEE Computer's Charles Severance visits Bletchley Park makes the link between Turing's wartime service and his other achievements.

 During his lifetime Alan Turing's work as a code breaker at the Government Code and Cypher School was so secret that his family, his friends and his post-war colleagues know nothing about it.
 As part of the 100th Anniversary of Turing's birth, Charles Severance, IEEE Computer's multimedia editor, went to Bletchely Park where he was able to learn a great deal about Turing's contribution both to cryptanalysis and to the birth of the computer age during World War II.

-In a podcast of this month's Computer Conservations column in IEEE Computing about this visit, Charles Severance states:
+In a podcast for his Computer Conservations column in IEEE Computing about this visit, Charles Severance states:

 As a computer scientist you owe it to yourself to visit Bletchley Park.
 It's a necessary pilgrimage that helps y fully understand the foundations of our field.
 What's particularly striking is the juxtaposition of the Bombe, as a highly developed mechanical computing device, and then the first generation of electronic computing machines in the form of Colossus.
 Between the two devices you can see the seeds of the electronic computing age.
 Its like comparing a highly refined horse drawn carriage to the earliest automobile.